zonneplan/KiBot/docs/source/configuration/sup_preflights.rst

    The original PCB remains unchanged.
 If you need to abort when the zone fill creates significant changes to a layer use the CheckZoneFill internal template.
 -  **drc**: :index:`: <pair: preflights; drc>` [boolean=false|dict] Runs the DRC (Distance Rules Check).
 To ensure we have a valid PCB.
+   You need a valid *fp-lib-table* installed.
+If not KiBot will try to temporarily install the template. |br|
    This is a replacement for the *run_drc* preflight that needs KiCad 8 or newer. |br|
    GUI exclusions and schematic parity are supported.